Fore, dad! McIlroy sends errant Masters shot off his father

 THE PRIZES

 Everyone knows the Masters winner gets a green jacket.
-That’s far from the only prize available at Augusta National this week.
+That’s far from the only prize available at Augusta National.

 There’s a lot of crystal — all of it embossed with the Masters logo — that’s going to be handed out as well.

 The player with the low score each day at the Masters gets a crystal vase.
 Crystal bowls are given out to commemorate a hole-in-one — Tommy Fleetwood was getting one of those after Thursday — or double eagle.
-And every eagle is rewarded with a pair of crystal highball glasses, which were on Michael Thompson’s mind when he reached the par-5 13th in two on Thursday.

-Thompson was the first winner of some glassware this year; he made eagle, the first of the tournament, by rolling in a 25-foot putt.
-So soon, in his home display case, there will be two more glasses.
-He won his first two with an eagle at the 15th in the opening round of the 2013 Masters.
+Every eagle is rewarded with a pair of crystal highball glasses, which were on Michael Thompson’s mind when he reached the par-5 13th in two.
+He rolled in a 25-foot eagle putt to become the first winner of glassware this year.

 “Those are the heirlooms that you pass on to your kids,” Thompson said.